PennyLaneAI/plugin-test-matrix/README.md

 This repository contains scheduled continuous integration for the official PennyLane plugins.

-Continuous-integration is performed by GitHub actions.
+Continuous integration is performed by GitHub actions.
 Tests are executed on every push to `master`, and are also run on a schedule once a day.

 Finally, tests can be triggered manually via the 'Actions' tab.